 It felt so good to knit, and not be judged for making yet another cowl.
 First of all, I love making cowls and scarves.
 I enjoy making small projects that have a quick end.
 This winter I picked my knitting hobby back up after a long hiatus.

 When we moved here four years ago, I learned to knit and joined a knitting group at the library.
 I made fast, close friends with a fellow knitter but she made big projects, wrote her own patterns, and started a knitting business.
 Then it happened.
 The judgment.
-It came dressed as encouragement, subtle and quite, with a smile.
+It came dressed as encouragement, subtle and quiet, with a smile.
 The encouragement in sheep's clothing started to drain the fun out of both the knitting and friendship.

 When October rolled around, I opened the drawer pulled out a set of needles and some yarn.
 I started making cowls and scarves again.
 What's more, I found the joy in again.
 It was always there, but I let someone else convince me it wasn't enough.
 In reality, it is.
 It's enough and I'm enough.
 I'm happy to be knitting and loving my yarn and needles again.